bazumo/ctf-writeups/2021-plaidctf/readme.md

 ![](./setup.png)

-As described in the diagram above, we somehow had to get the flag through the victim visiting the URL supplied by us.
-Because of the cookie, it would probably have to be on the same origin as the flag, so if we could get XSS somehow, we get the flag.
+We were provided with the source of some services, a frontent utility that creates instances consisting of a victim (headless browser) and an IoT service. we somehow had to get the flag through the victim visiting the URL supplied by us.
+But to get the flag, we needed the admin cookie of the victim.
+If we could get XSS somehow on the same origin, we could also get the flag.
 However, there was a quite strict CSP that forbid script execution except for scripts with the correct nonce.

 ### 1. Season